msalibian/MSC_Project/README.md

 **UBC**

 This README file guides us through the workflow of our study.
 The workflow consists of 3 major components.
 First, modulation data is generated through MATLAB.
 Then, FBT is implemented in MATLAB.
-CT and RF are trained in R. Finally, predicitive performance is verified for each model.
+CT and RF are implemented in R. Finally, predicitive performance is verified for each model.

 ### Modulation Simulation
 The code that performs the simulation is in ["code/Modulation"](https://github.com/kenlau177/MSC_Project/tree/master/code/Modulation).